Back to Blog

 Load shedding isn’t just a power problem — it’s a productivity crisis.
 According to industry estimates, load shedding costs South Africa’s construction sector billions annually through:

-For construction businesses, load shedding creates a cascading failure: no power means no work, no work means no progress, no progress means no payment certificates, no payment certificates means no cash flow.
-The entire business model breaks down.
+For construction businesses, load shedding creates a cascading failure: no power means no work, no progress, no payment certificates, no cash flow.
+The business model breaks down when systems assume constant connectivity.

 Why Most Construction Software Fails During Load Shedding

 Most construction management software is built for markets with reliable power infrastructure.
-They assume constant internet connectivity, cloud-based storage, and real-time synchronization.
+They assume constant internet connectivity, cloud-based storage, and real-time synchronisation.
 When load shedding hits, these assumptions break down completely.

 Cloud-Only Architecture